LearnTeachCode/intro-javascript-class/week-6/6-1-github-api-group-challenge.md

-# 5.1: API group practice challenge
+# 6.1: GitHub API group project

 [Last week](https://github.com/LearnTeachCode/intro-javascript-class/tree/may-2018-int/week-5), we practiced using a third party web API in our own little app, displaying a random dad joke on the page every time the user clicks a button.
 Let's practice some more with a new API and a *slightly* more challenging project!